emderrick/LEAP_sweeps/README.md

 9. SNVs.R
       + makes snv data horizontal and adds means to snv data to find significant snvs
       + creates a new snv file for each mag to use for graphing
+      + finds positions where ref has avergae abs difference of at least 0.5 ctl vs gly
+      + saves list of genes these positions are in
 10. sum_snvs.R
       + makes simple tables of all SNV and SNS sums for each MAG
 11. graphing_heatmaps.R
       + plots individual heatmaps of the reference frequency at each position there is an SNV
 12. grouped_heatmaps.R
       + easier way to plot heatmaps grouped in panels and adds plots of snv sums
-13. find_snvs.R
-      + finds positions where ref has avergae abs difference of at least 0.5 ctl vs gly
-      + saves list of genes these positions are in
-14. SNVs_genes.md
+13. SNVs_genes.md
       + starts with extracting genes of interest in list from all MAG genes
       + ends with annotating MAGs with bakta
-15. get_genes.R
+14. get_genes.R
       + takes list of genes with snv counts and matches them to bakta output